TheStarAlight/PyStructureFactor/README.md

 ### Tips on parameter choice
 1. Always specify the `basis` parameter when initialzing the PySCF molecule object and choose a basis set of high-accuracy.
 The calculation's reliability is sensitive to the wave function, a better basis set is crucial in obtaining a satisfying result.
 2. When initializing the molecule object, for singlet molecules, specify `atom` and `basis`.
 If your molecule is a multiplet, you should also specify `spin=<2S>`, and set `hf_method='UHF'`.
-3. If the ionizing orbit of your molecule has degeneracy, set `symmetry=True` in the molecule's constructor method, and the PySCF would help in splitting the degenerate orbits according to the symmetry.
-To identify their symmetry, see the example of O2.

 ## Examples